BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 1. Run `git tag -fa releases/<NextReleaseVersion>` -m "<message appropriate for release>".
 It will open an editor window in VSC, simply close it as we should not need to make any changes to the tag message.

 1. View the tag locally ensure it is present and associated with the correct commit ID (should be the very latest commit on `main`).
-1. If you are correcting a mistake in a prior loop, and have already pushed the tag to the remote, it has to be removed from the remot.
+1. If you are correcting a mistake in a prior loop, and have already pushed the tag to the remote, it has to be removed from the remote.
 In this case, run `git push origin :refs/tags/releases/<NextReleaseVersion>` to push an empty tag to the remote
 1. Run `git push --atomic origin main refs/tags/releases/<NextReleaseVersion>` to push both the final commit on `main` **AND** the associated release tag to GitHub.
 1. Validate that the `Deploy` Github Action was invoked and ran successfully.
 ToDo: reference the instructions back in `... part 01`
 1. Validate the production site is up, with the new features, new published posts, and correct Release Version number.